piouson/kubernetes-bootcamp/README.md

 In addition, after paying for the exam, you will be provided access to an exam simulation from [Killer.sh](https://killer.sh/) which you can attempt twice.
 The simulation environment will be similar to the exam environment, and the questions are also similar in difficulty to exam questions.
 However, you will need to solve about 20 questions in the same time, which makes the simulation more difficult.

-If you are able to complete all 16 _Tasks_ under 2 hours, you will find that you are also able to complete the exam simulation from [Killer.sh](https://killer.sh/) under 2 hours.
+If you are able to complete all 16 _Tasks_ provided here under 2 hours, you will find that you are also able to complete Killer exam simulation under 2 hours.
 This is all the confidence you need to pass your CKAD exam, you really don't need anything else.

 ### Environment setup